Mark-MDO47/CircuitPlaygroundBLE_expts/README.md

 learning about Adafruit Circuit Playground BLE

 ## Saving Data Across Reloads
-The nRF52840 Cortex M4 processor has 1 megabyte of FLASH for storage of information across reboots.
+The nRF52840 Cortex M4 processor has 2 MB of SPI Flash storage.

-The FLASH on the Circuit Playground BLE is turned into a filesystem, mountable from a Host PC on the USB drive.
+When using CircuitPython, the FLASH on the Circuit Playground BLE is turned into a filesystem, mountable from a Host PC on the USB drive.
+In addition to any storage your program wants to use, it stores the code and libraries.

 CircuitPython makes this drive writeable --EITHER-- by the Host PC --OR-- by CircuitPython programs, but not both.

 Adafruit recommends having a file called boot.py which, if present, runs at boot time before code.py.
 A pin is allocated to let the Circuit Playground know whether it will be able to write the filesystem or not, and boot.py implements that feature by calling storage.remount().